sebastid/RepData_PeerAssessment1/PA1_template.md

 The weekend median total number of steps taken per day is <b>11646.0</b> steps/day.

-The code below creates the histograms that show some differences in activity between week days and weekends:
+The code below creates the histograms that show some differences in activity between weekdays and weekends:

 ```r
 #--- vertical line data frame for the ggplot faceting